elycruz/rollup-plugin-sass/README.md

 + Type: `String|Function`

-If you specify a string, it will be the path to write the generated CSS.
+If you specify a string, it will be the path to write the generated CSS.<br/>
 If you specify a function, call it passing the generated CSS as an argument.

 ### `options`